Access to health records

-This factsheet looks at your right to see your health records.
+This section looks at your right to see your health records and how to do this.
 It explains what to do if you think the information on your health records is wrong.
-On this page, when we say ‘record’ or ‘records’, we mean your health record.
+In this section, when we say ‘record’ or ‘records’, we mean your health record.
+This section is for people who live with mental illness and their carers.

 - When an NHS professional sees you, they will update your record with information about your illness and treatment.

 - Records are kept in different places.
 If you have seen mental health services, your record is kept there.
-Your GP will not have the information.
+Your GP won’t have the information.

 - You can see your records.
-Your doctor can withhold information if it may harm your physical or mental health.
+But your doctor can withhold information if it may harm your physical or mental health.

 - You should be able to see a copy of your record within 1 month.